ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why humans misunderstand ai constantly
+   - Exploring the comedy of human-machine conflict
    - Finding the satirical angle
    - Making it relatable and timeless